 Will I need to rescan more than once?
 Do I need to do anything else?

 For most viewers, completing a rescan on your television on or after our August 2nd broadcast transitions should alleviate any issues.
 Per the FCC, no new equipment or services will be required except in rare circumstances.

-WETA will be operating at a temporary broadcast tower while engaging in construction at our main facility in order to broadcast at our new frequency.
-Work is expected to be completed in the Fall of 2019.
-It is possible that some over-the-air viewers using a TV antenna will have trouble receiving the signal at our temporary site, or once our broadcasts resume at our main facility in the Fall of 2019.
-These viewers may need to adjust antenna orientation and/or rescan their televisions once more.
+WETA is currently operating at a temporary site while engaging in construction at our main facility in order to broadcast at our new frequency.
+It is possible that some over-the-air viewers using a TV antenna will have trouble receiving the signal from our temporary site.
+Though we have experienced unexpected construction delays, WETA continues to work toward returning our broadcast operations to our main broadcast site as soon as possible.
 We apologize for the inconvenience during this time.